 The Doctor of Occupational Therapy Program is organized around the concepts of humans as occupational beings, the daily performance of occupations, and an understanding of the contextual complexities that are necessary for meaningful occupational performance.
 Meyer (1922) suggests that the essence of human functioning includes being active and that active engagement serves to ground humans in reality.
 Kielhofner (1995) has defined human occupation as “doing culturally meaningful work, play or daily living tasks in the stream of time and in the contexts of one's physical and social world" (p.3).
 These occupations are the foundation for productive living.
 Dunn, Brown, and McGuigan (1994) extend this concept by suggesting that occupational performance may be understood by examining the phenomenology of the interactions between the person, the task, and the environmental experiences of the individual who is engaged in occupations.
 Engagement in occupation as a therapeutic change agent and as the ultimate goal of therapy is grounded in the historical and theoretical foundations of the profession and is consistent with the current American Occupational Therapy Association philosophical basis of the profession (AOTA, 2017).

-An individual may combine and learn occupations in a variety of ways to support and satisfy the occupational demands of his/her unique life roles and occupations including: activities of daily living, instrumental activities of daily living, rest and sleep, education, work, play, leisure, and social participation (AOTA, 2014).
+An individual may combine and learn occupations in a variety of ways to support and satisfy the occupational demands of their unique life roles and occupations including: activities of daily living, instrumental activities of daily living, rest and sleep, education, work, play, leisure, and social participation (AOTA, 2014).
 Occupational therapists are concerned with the ability of clients across the lifespan to learn and perform occupations that allow them to be healthy, satisfied, and productive while striving to attain a desirable quality of life.
 In addition, occupational therapists ensure client-centered practice by involving individuals in the direction of determining the therapeutic process.
 Occupational therapists believe that occupational performance is enhanced through a holistic approach that includes attending to and respecting the physical, mental, social, cultural, and spiritual dimensions of the client.
 The occupational therapy process also includes cooperation and collaboration among clients, caregivers, family members, and other professionals.
 The practice of occupational therapy requires ongoing learning to develop a base for clinical reasoning and technical competencies for effective interaction, evaluation, and implementation of intervention strategies.

 There are many diverse direct and indirect service delivery contexts in which occupational therapists practice.
 These settings and areas of practice may include: school systems, long-term care facilities, acute care settings, physical rehabilitation settings, mental health programs, home care opportunities, early intervention programs, industrial rehabilitation programs, case management, community-based programs, consultation, education, research, disease prevention and health promotion.
 It is essential that occupational therapists understand, internalize, and live the ethical principles and values of the profession.
 Occupational therapists must recognize society and health care are dynamic institutions impacted by individual, local, national, and global growth and change.
 The practice of occupational therapy also includes innovative, creative thinking necessary for the advancement of the individual and the profession to meet the ever-changing demands of occupational therapy, health care, and society.